 Instructions

-- Preheat oven to 400 degrees and line a cookie sheet with parchment paper.
+- Preheat oven to 400-degrees F. Line a cookie sheet with parchment paper and set aside.

 - Add the almond flour, arrowroot starch, flaxseed meal, baking soda, garlic powder, and salt to a large mixing bowl.
 Mix until combined.